Sylviane Diouf: Academic work

 Diouf gave the keynote address to the United Nations General Assembly on March 25, 2015, during the commemoration of the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade.
-She is the editor of the critically acclaimed Fighting the Slave trade: West African Strategies (Ohio University Press, 2003), the first book to study African resistance to the slave trade.
-She co-edited Black Power 50 andIn Motion: The African-American Migration Experience (National Geographic, 2005).
+She edited the essay collection, Fighting the Slave Trade: West African Strategies (Ohio University Press, 2003), the first book to study African resistance to the slave trade.
+She co-edited In Motion: The African-American Migration Experience (National Geographic, 2005), and Black Power 50 (The New Press, 2016).

 She has written several books on African history and on slavery for younger readers.
-She received the 2001 Africana Book Award for Older Readers from the African Studies Association for her book Kings and Queens of West Africa, part of a four-book series (Scholastic, 2000).
-She authored a book on the lives of children enslaved in the United States, Growing Up in Slavery (Lerner Publishing Group, 2001); and her fiction book Bintou’s Braids (Chronicle Books, 2001) has been published in the US, France, and Brazil.
+She received the 2001 Africana Book Award for Older Readers from the African Studies Association for Kings and Queens of West Africa, part of a four-book series (Scholastic, 2000).
+She authored a book on the lives of children enslaved in the U.S., Growing Up in Slavery (Lerner Publishing Group, 2001); and her fiction book Bintou’s Braids (Chronicle Books, 2001) has been published in the U.S., France, and Brazil.

-Diouf has appeared on PBS in the documentaries This Far by Faith: African-American Spiritual Journeys, Prince Among Slaves, Cimarronaje en Panama, The Neo African Americans and History Detectives.
+Diouf appeared on PBS in the documentaries This Far by Faith: African-American Spiritual Journeys, Prince Among Slaves, Cimarronaje en Panama, The Neo African Americans and History Detectives.
 She has lectured internationally and was the inaugural Director of the Lapidus Center for the Historical Analysis of Transatlantic Slavery at the Schomburg Center for Research in Black Culture of The New York Public Library.